SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: Introduction

-We first introduce some notations we use throughout.
+The following notations are used throughout the paper.
 All vectors are assumed to be column vectors unless otherwise specified.
 Let $\u^{\otimes 2}=\u\u\trans$ for a vector $\u$.
 We denote $\A\preceq\B$ for two symmetric square matrices $\A$ and $\B$ if $\B-\A$ is positive semi-definite.
-We generally use capital letters to denote random variables, and the corresponding lowercase letters to denote their realizations.
-We use $\mP$ to denote the probability measure and $\mE$ to denote the expectation.
+We generally use capital letters to denote random variables, calligraphic letters to denote their support, and lowercase letters to denote their realizations.
+We use $\mP$ to denote the probability measure and $\mE$ the expectation.
 For two random vectors $\U$ and $\V$, let $\cov(\U,\V)=\mE[\{\U-\mE(\U)\}\{\V-\mE(\V)\}\trans]$ and $\var(\U)=\cov(\U,\U)$.